almostearthling/whenever/README.md

 | `recursive`        | _false_ | if _true_, listed directories will be monitored recursively                                |
 | `poll_seconds`     | 2       | generally not used, can be needed on systems where the notification service is unavailable |

-#### DBus signals
+#### DBus signals (optional)

 DBus provides signals that can be subscribed by applications, to receive information about various aspects of the system status in an asynchronous way. **whenever** offers the possibility to subscribe to these signals, so that when the _return parameters_ match the provided constraints, then the event occurs and the associated condition is fired.

 Subscription is performed by providing a _watch expression_ in the same form that is used by the [_dbus-monitor_](https://dbus.freedesktop.org/doc/dbus-monitor.1.html) utility, therefore JSON is not used for this purpose.
-JSON is used instead to specify the criteria that the _signal parameters_ must meet in order for the event to arise, using the same format that is used for _return message parameter_ checks in [_DBus method_ based conditions](#dbus-method).
+JSON is used instead to specify the criteria that the _signal parameters_ must meet in order for the event to arise, using the same format that is used for _return message parameter_ checks in [_DBus method_ based conditions](#dbus-method-optional).

 A sample configuration section follows: